 Although the radio cavity opening is the same in both cars, both single- and double-DIN radios were installed in the Accord at the factory.
 It’s necessary to remove the vents and surrounding panel to access the radio’s mounting bolts.

 The Accord sedan came with a variety of different radio packages, including cassette and CD options.
 Depending on the model, the factory radio was either a double-DIN model (above, left), or a single-DIN model with a storage compartment below (above, right).
 In either case the replacement options are the same – you can install an aftermarket double-DIN receiver into the existing opening or add a single-DIN model with the use of a mounting kit.
 You'll also need a wiring harness to properly connect a new stereo.
-(Crutchfield includes the dash kit and harness needed for this installation free with most orders, along with our step-by-step instructions for your Accord.)
+Both the dash kit and the harness needed for this installation are available at a nice discount with most orders, along with our free step-by-step instructions for your Accord.

 Tools needed: Small flat-blade screwdriver, Phillips screwdriver, panel tool, and a shop rag (to help prevent scratching the trim panels) .